blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/Quests/joe_momma/joe_momma.md

 the hunters will surrender.

 #### The Heavenly Frog
 If they agree to this, the goblins will challenge them to all sorts of contests.
+Some goblins will hit on Polket, thinking he's the only one of the party that looks attractive.
 - Arm wrestling DC 12 Athletics, wager 1SP, 25 XP on win
 - Danceoff DC 12 Performance, wager 1SP, 25 XP on success
 - Catch the greased rat, DC 16 Athletics, wager 1SP, 25XP on success